Why Traditional Mining Methods Are Not Enough

 That is equivalent to the annual emissions of over 3,261 passenger vehicles per project.

 The good news?
-Localized production and carbon-neutral lithium are possible — but not if we keep doing things the old way.
+Localized production and carbon-neutral lithium are possible - but only if we change the way we do things.

-Why It Takes Too Long – & Costs Too Much
+Why It Takes Too Long – and Costs Too Much

 If the environmental impact was not reason enough, there is another issue we cannot afford to ignore: time.

-From discovery to production, a traditional lithium mine can take 5 to 15 years — sometimes even longer.
-That is nearly an entire decade to get a new project up and running.
+From discovery to production, a traditional lithium mine can take 5 to 15 years, sometimes even longer.
+It is nearly an entire decade to get a new project up and running.
 And that is assuming everything goes smoothly, which it rarely does.

-In short: traditional mining is like trying to run a Formula 1 race with a steam engine.
-It might get you to the finish line — eventually — but not before the world has already changed lanes.
+In short, traditional mining is like trying to run a Formula 1 race with a steam engine.
+It might eventually get you to the finish line, but not before the world has changed lanes.

 Mining projects are increasingly stuck in regulatory limbo.
 In the U.S., for instance, the average time to receive all necessary permits for a lithium mine is over 10 years, according to the International Energy Agency (IEA).